Ecommerce experts at Blume, Doe Lashes, Kuru Footwear, and more identify 15 ways DTC brands can make their day-to-day operations easier.

-But the frustrating part is you can't control it all—this is something that Bunny Ghatrora, the co-founder of Blume, has learned over time.
+But the frustrating part is you can’t control it all—this is something that Bunny Ghatrora, the co-founder and COO of Blume, has learned over time.

 But what is in your control when it comes to your DTC operations?
 We chatted with 5 ecommerce experts from Blume, Doe Lashes, Kuru Footwear, and more about 15 proven ways to take control of your DTC operations and grow your brand in 2023.